virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ```
 @@!

-This example involves execution of the Virtuozzo PaaS API *addTrigger* method with a set of required parameters:
+This example involves execution of the Virtuozzo Application Platform API *addTrigger* method with a set of required parameters:

 - `name` - name of a notification trigger
 - `nodeGroup` - target node group (you can apply trigger to any node group within the chosen environment)